cloudmesh-community/book/chapters/class/516/syllabus-2019.md

 assignment categories:

-* Lab Assignments (pass/fail) are assignments that will be conducted on a weekly basis.
-They will help you making sure you not only understand the material theoretically, but try them out.
+* Lab Assignments (pass/fail) are assignments that will be conducted on a regular basis.
+They will help you making sure you not only understand the material theoretically but try them out.

 * Cloud Technology Review and Examples (Graded): (This can be substituted for more programming in your project).
 This is a document